vladcc/but-how-do-it-know/README.txt

 # but-how-do-it-know
 Let's bring the Scott CPU to life.
 And program it.

+Content:

+I.	Introduction 		- line 12
+II.
+For the user 		- line 46
+III.
+For the programmer	- line 261
+IV.
+Conclusion		- line 312

 I. Introduction

 I got into programming the way most people do - one day I got curious,